phoronix-test-suite/phoronix-test-suite/README.md

 ## Installation & Setup

-The Phoronix Test Suite is supported on Linux, *BSD, Solaris, Mac OS X, and Windows systems.
+The Phoronix Test Suite is supported on Linux, *BSD, Solaris, macOS, and Windows systems.
 However, the most full-featured and well supported operating system for conducting the tests is Linux with some non-basic functionality not being available under all platforms.
 The Phoronix Test Suite software/framework is compatible with all major CPU architectures (e.g. i686, x86_64, ARM, PowerPC), but not all of the test profiles/suites are compatible with all architectures.

 The Phoronix Test Suite can be installed for system-wide usage or run locally without installation from the extracted tar.gz/zip package.
 The only hard